klkkong/sphere/README.rst

 -----------------------
 2013-03-13: Sphere has been updated to work with CUDA 5.0 or newer *only*.

+2014-01-20: Version fingerprints have been added to the input/output binary files, and causes old files to be incompatible with either ``sphere`` or ``sphere.py``.

 2014-01-25: The description of the installation procedure is moved to the general documentation.